CodeYourFuture/syllabus/docs/git/cheatsheet.md

 ![Push origin](./assets/pushing-1.png)

+The next steps are different depending on whether this is the first time you have pushed this repo to Github. **If this is the first time you have pushed this repo, follow steps 3, 4 and 5 below.
+If not, you can skip those steps.**

 3. If this is the first time you have pushed this repo, a message pops up asking if you want to _fork_ this repository.
 Click the Fork this Repository button:

 ![Fork this repository](./assets/pushing-2.png)